Cardiology Nurse Practitioner Fellowship (Arizona)

 - Transition from the novice nurse practitioner into the professional role as a cardiovascular nurse practitioner

 Continuing medical education (CME) hours are provided by Mayo School of Graduate Medical Education for medical conferences sponsored by Mayo Clinic, and continuing education unit (CEU) hours for nursing licensing renewal are provided by nursing-approved courses at Mayo Clinic.
-Participation or attendance at a national cardiovascular-focused conference is allotted to each fellow in this program.
+In addition, attendance at a national cardiovascular-focused conference is allotted to each fellow during the fellowship.

-Mayo School of Health Sciences' Cardiology Nurse Practitioner Fellowship is accredited as a Practice Transition Program by the American Nurses Credentialing Center's Commission on Accreditation.
+Mayo School of Health Sciences' Cardiology Nurse Practitioner Fellowship is the first cardiology-focused fellowship accredited as a Practice Transition Program by the American Nurses Credentialing Center's Commission on Accreditation.

 See accreditation information for the Mayo Clinic College of Medicine.